ardalis/DevIQ-gatsby/src/docs/domain-driven-design/context-mapping.md

 ### Shared Kernel
 **Team Relationship**: Partnership

 The Shared Kernel is the intersection between bounded contexts.
-When there is a shared component between bounded contexts, both teams maintaining those bounded contexts must establish a ubiquitous language and apply it to their shared code.
+When there is a shared component between bounded contexts, both teams maintaining those bounded contexts must establish a ubiquitous language and apply it to their shared

 ## Context Mapping Resources